Vihhaannn/Hungry-Heads/README.md

 # Hungry-Heads
-this is our project for web programming created by Vihan joshi, aditya phatangare and tanmay giri
+this is our project for web dev created by Vihan joshi, aditya phatangare and tanmay giri.